iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Advanced Maxflow Algorithms.md

     RETURN nlb
 ```

-Observation:
+**Observation**:

-The retreat subroutine is only called whenever there is no adimmissible arcs coming out of the vertex $i$.
+The retreat subroutine is only called whenever there is no admissible arcs coming out of the vertex $i$.

 **Subroutine: Initializations**